hsulab/GDPy/docs/source/_build/html/_sources/start.rst.txt

 Scheduler
 ---------
 With **potential** and **driver** defined, we can run simulations on local machines (directly in the command line).
-However, simulations, under most circumstances, would be really heavy even by MLIPs (image a 10 ns molecular dynamics).
+However, simulations, under most circumstances, would be really heavy even by MLIPs (imagine a 10 ns molecular dynamics).
 The simulations would ideally be dispatched to high performace clusters (HPCs).